bsampietro/weirdy/README.md

 ## Compatibility

-Rails: it was tested with Rails 3.2 and 4.0.
+Rails: It was tested with Rails 3.2 and 4.0.
 It should work with >= 3.0.
 Let me know of any issues.
-DB's: MySql, Postgres, and SQLite
+DB's: It was tested on: MySql, Postgres, and SQLite